Athletics at the 2016 Summer Olympics – Women's 800 metres: Testosterone

 Following the race, Team GB's Lynsey Sharp said that female athletes are effectively competing in "two separate races."
 Sharp, Canada's Melissa Bishop and Poland's Joanna Jóźwik embraced after the race.
 "We see each other week in, week out, so we know how each other feel."

 IAAF General Secretary Pierre Weisse said of Semenya, "She is a woman, but maybe not 100 per cent."

 According to testing by World Athletics, all three medalists had the 46,XY karyotype and produced levels of testosterone in the male range.
 The IAAF has subsequently ruled that this gives them an unfair advantage.
 On May 8, 2019, the IAAF testosterone rule went into effect.
-Such athletes will be required to take testosterone suppressing drugs in order to compete with female athletes.
+Such athletes will be required to take testosterone suppressing drugs in order to compete in female athletic categories.

 Competition format

 The women's 800m competition consisted of heats (Round 1), semifinals and a final.
 Twenty-four athletes advanced from the heats to the semifinal round.
 The top two competitors from each of the eight heats qualified for the semifinals along with the eight fastest losers.
 A total of eight competitors qualified for the final from the semifinals.
 In the three semifinal races, the first two from each semifinal advanced to the final along with the two fastest losers.